-The Pine-Richland School Board approved a property tax rebate program for qualifying senior citizens, widows, widowers for calendar year 2012.
+The Pine-Richland School Board approved a property tax rebate program for qualifying senior citizens, widows, widowers for calendar year of 2013.

 The program, which is effective for the calendar year of 2013, stipulates that the filer must be a resident of Pine Township or Richland Township for all of 2013, have owned a home in Pine or Richland Township for all of 2013 and used it as his or her primary residence.
 The granting of the Homestead exemption by Allegheny County will be used to determine whether a residence is a filer's primary residence.
 The filer must be classified as a senior citizen, widow or widower.

 A senior citizen is defined as someone who is 65 years or older on Dec 31, 2013.
 For married taxpayers, only one spouse needs to be 65 years or older to qualify.
 A widow or widower is defined as someone whose spouse has passed away prior to 2013 and has not remarried in 2013 and is age 50 or older on Dec.
 31, 2013.

 If the spouses legally separated and living apart, only the income of the qualifying spouse is included in the eligibility income.
 To find out which items are used to calculate income for 2013.

 If the filer meets all qualifying requirements, the maximum rebate is determined by the following table:

 Taxes to be included in the definition of property taxes for this rebate program include 2012: Allegheny County Real Estate Taxes, Pine-Richland School District Estate Taxes, Richland Township or Pine Township Real Estate Taxes.
 These taxes must be paid prior to Dec.31, 2012 to be included in the definition of property taxes.
 Any interest or penalties paid are excluded from the definition.